CIS-566-Fall-2023/final-project/README.md

 ### Design Doc (due 11/8)

 #### Introduction
-- What motivates your project?
 With the experience that the Procedural Graphics course has given me, my eyes have been opened to the many different ways that proceduralism can contribute to art.
 I am especially interested in procedural animation.
 Although a broad category, being able to conduct some animations procedurally can help artists with tedious work, that would be exhaustive to do my hand.
 For example, rain.
 Imagine if an artist had to hand animate every raindrop in a storm, or every droplet in a waterfall!
 In this project, I seek to find a procedural way to tackle this challenge.

 #### Goal
-- What do you intend to achieve with this project?
 In this project, I hope to use this opportunity to expand my skills in procedural animation and particle simulation.
 I intend to implement an animated waterfall using particles.
 Each droplet of the waterfall will be generated procedurally and randomly.
 I hope to make the generation of the waterfall also customizable by the artist.
 Then, they will fall into the scene initially uninterrupted.
 To extend the artist's capabilities, they can draw obstacles in the scene that the particles will collide with as they continue down the waterfall.

 #### Inspiration/reference: